 Better late than never!
 It’s time to give you some insights of my roadtrip from Faro to Porto.
-The reason why I chose this small country as my destination is simple: beautiful weather, old and interesting cities and a coast with a great reputation.
-Sounds like a pretty cool destination for a Travel Photographer, doesn’t it?
+The reason why I chose this small country as my travel destination is simple: beautiful weather, old and interesting cities and a coast with a great reputation.
+Sounds like a pretty cool place for a Travel Photographer, doesn’t it?

 Nevertheless, I didn’t have high expectations.
 The one thing I wanted to achieve was a clear shot of the milky way for my landscape portfolio.
 I never got lucky enough to get a clear sky at the right place in the summer season.
 Due to that I started my trip in Faro, drove west to Lagos, made my way up to Lisbon and finished my Roadtrip in Porto (you can find the drone movie below the article).

 After leaving the shiny coast of the algarve, I headed west to the less crowded area at the Atlantic.
-The temperature at this side of the country is colder and you don’t see that many tourist any more.
+The temperature at this side of the country is much colder and you don’t see that many tourist any more.
 Most of them are surfers who enjoy the high waves between the steep coast.
-A great place for some Astrophotography!
+A great place for Astrophotography!

 I drove nearly thirty minutes through pure darkness, until I found the perfect spot.
 The conditions were promising and offered me a marvelous sky full of stars.
 The ultimate view on my roadtrip from Faro to Porto, what an experience!

 Time to experience a city!
 After a week full of nature and landscapes it was time get back in the society.
-Lisbon is a perfect daytrip if you travel from Faro to Porto.
+Lisbon is the perfect destination for a daytrip.
 The city centre is walkable and full of small bars and cafes.
-The yellow trams help you to climb up the hills (the city is build on seven of them!) and the shops sell you tons of souvenirs.
-A traditional city with a wonderful atmosphere!
+The yellow trams help you to climb up the hills (the city is build on seven of them!) and the shops offer you tons of souvenirs.
+It’s a wonderful city with an impressive history!

-My favorite part in the city was the Ponte Dom Luís I, an old bridge with a great architecture.
+My favorite part in the city was Ponte Dom Luís I, an old bridge with a great architecture.
 The lookout next to Gaia is the perfect location to take an magnificient panorama of the city.
 I highly recommend the blue hour to capture all the glowing lights of the old town.

 Last but not least: my drone movie.
 It was a tough job to get the permission from the National Aviation Authority to fly my drone in Portugal, but in the end it was totally worth the effort.
-The result is a short movie with my personal highlights of the trip.
+The result is a short clip with my personal highlights of the trip.
 Take care and enjoy the view!